t-nair/mmlpd/README.md

 Pick a project based on your interests and experience and start building!

+## NOTE: This is a demo version!
+It took hundreds of hours of in-depth research to fully build out the MMLPD.
+This demo version has 5 top projects in each niche fully explained (with embedded videos, readings, and other resources).
+Find out how to gain access to the full database here.

 ## Niches Covered
 * [Computer Vision](https://github.com/t-nair/ai-project-guides/blob/main/computer_vision/computer_vision.md)
 * [Natural Language Processing](https://github.com/t-nair/ai-project-guides/blob/main/natural_language_processing/nlp.md)